Hisarøyna

-Hiserøyna or Hisarøyna is an island in Gulen Municipality in Vestland county, Norway.
-The 18.7 km2 island lies about 600 m west of the mainland, and about 2.5 km west of the village of Eivindvik, the municipal centre of Gulen.
+Hisarøyna is an island in Gulen Municipality in Vestland county, Norway.
+The 18.7 km2 island lies about 600 m west of the mainland, and about 2.5 km west of the village of Eivindvik, the municipal centre of Gulen Municipality.
 The island is located south of the Sognesjøen and north of the Gulafjorden.
 In 2001, there were 43 residents living on the island.

 History

 The coastline is rocky and has several fjords which cut into the island.
 The southeast part of the island is dominated by the 313 m tall mountain Veten, while the rest of the island is relatively flat with some marshy lowland areas.
 Most of the island is unsuitable for habitation.
 The island's inhabitants live in just a few farm areas: Nyhammaren (on the east coast), Stemnebø and Vilsvika (on the south coast), Hjartås (central part of the island, along a fjord), and Straume (on the northern coast).